nekarc/nekarc.github.io/_posts/2024-11-26-genshin-reactions.markdown

 Each element interacts differently depending on the combination, leading to unique effects.
 Some are damage-focused, while others control enemy movement or provide utility.

-**Damage-Oriented Reactions**
+## Damage-Oriented Reactions

 1. Overloaded
 - Elements: Pyro + Electro
 - Effect: Deals AoE Pyro damage.
 - Best Against: Groups of enemies, especially those with physical shields.
-- Tips: Use Overloaded to break wooden shields or stagger enemies, but be cautious of its knockback, which can scatter foes.
+- Tips: Use Overloaded to break shields or stagger enemies, but be cautious of its knockback, which can scatter foes.
 2. Vaporize
 - Elements: Pyro + Hydro
 - Effect: Multiplies damage (1.5x or 2x depending on the order of elements).